-Great cycling, regattas and motocross
+Spring - Great cycling, regattas and motocross

 Cycling and sailing and windsurf regattas are protagonists of this Trentino sporting season.
 The Giro d’Italia will be passing through again in 2019 with a number of challenging stages through high mountain passes across the Dolomites.

 An exquisite anticipation to the Giro is offered by the fourth edition of the Tour of the Alps which, since 2016, has taken the place of the Melinda Giro del Trentino and takes place in April on the roads of Trentino, Alto Adige and the Tyrol in Austria.
 In July we have the Leggendaria Charly Gaul, one of the most prestigious international long distance uphill cycling races.

 Gritty and thrilling: two words to describe what every year the Trentino MTB circuit, through a series of single track and off-road events, leaves etched in your mind.
 Five appointments for all tastes, from fans of tough uphill routes to those who prefer gentler slopes, that leave competitors and spectators alike with an unforgettable experience.